jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-Trailing punctuation present in heading text.
+Do not use trailing punctuation in heading text.

 ## Rule - MD027